-Attention mechanisms serve as the primary means by which MLLMs interpret visual features, and the distribution of attention weights offers an intuitive, interpretable reflection of the model’s visual behavior.
-Several studies~\cite{PAI,IBD} have directly increased the model’s attention to visual content, thereby empirically validating the critical role of visual attention in MLLMs.
-Other works~\cite{AD-HH,SEVI,VHD} have investigated functional heterogeneity among attention heads and sought to coordinate their roles accordingly.
+Attention mechanisms serve as the primary means by which MLLMs interpret visual features, and the distribution of attention weights offers an intuitive, interpretable reflection of the model's visual behavior.
+Several studies~\cite{PAI,IBD} have directly increased the model's attention to visual content, thereby empirically validating the critical role of visual attention in MLLMs.
+Other works~\cite{AD-HH, VHD, SEVI} have investigated functional heterogeneity among attention heads and sought to coordinate their roles accordingly.
 Additionally, some approaches~\cite{VAR,VAF} attribute hallucinations to anomalous attention patterns and propose targeted refinements to address them.
 While these methods effectively mitigate hallucinations by optimizing visual attention, they largely overlook the inherent variability among visual tokens—specifically, which tokens are most worthy of the model's attention.
-Some approaches~\cite{TARAC,CLVS} leverage historical attention distributions to assess the importance of visual tokens and use this information to refine the current attention distribution.
-However, these methods rely entirely on the model’s own visual behavior possessing significant limitations.
-More importantly, optimizing visual attention typically requires access to the full attention distribution in advance, making such approaches incompatible with attention acceleration techniques like Flash Attention~\cite{Flashattention}.
+Some approaches~\cite{CLVS, TARAC} leverage historical attention distributions to assess the importance of visual tokens and use this information to refine the current attention distribution.
+However, these methods rely entirely on the model's inherent visual behavior, which exhibits significant limitations.

-We propose Vision-Guided Attention, which first leverages the semantic features of visual tokens to identify informative tokens and then guide the model’s attention to them.
-Moreover, our method does not rely on attention weights, making it fully compatible with attention acceleration techniques.
+Unlike previous works that exploit the limited potential of visual attention itself, we introduce a novel visual prior for visual attention.
+This prior is derived internally from the model and operates without reliance on external signals.
+Specifically, we first leverage the semantic features of visual tokens to locate informative ones, and then construct visual guidance based on these locations to modulate the model's attention.